 Create a Comprehensive Financial Plan

 Some robo-advisors, like Betterment, do offer some human assistance.
-But there offerings will likely fall short of the hands-on, holistic approach of a financial planning practice.
+But their offerings will likely fall short of the hands-on, holistic approach of financial planning practice.

 Choose Specific Financial Assets

 If you want to invest in peer-to-peer lending, master limited partnerships, closed-end funds, individual stock, bonds, currencies, options and more, then a robo-advisor won’t work.
 Most robo-advisors are limited in their types of available investments.
 In fact, there aren’t many robo-advisors that provide access to more than 12-25 funds.

 If you’re an active stock picker and want to work with a financial advisor in an effort to outperform the markets, a robo-advisor isn’t for you.
 Most automated tools aren’t flexible enough for investors who want to pick their own assets.

 That said, there are a few robo-like investment advisors with a bit more investment flexibility, such as Motif or M1 Finance.
 And traditional brokerages like Charles Schwab have begun offering automated advisor services, allowing account holders to use a robo-advisor while also taking advantage of the more traditional investments offered by a brokerage.